26.01.2022

 Such a cabinet houses electrical and electronic components of a process engineering system, machine tool or production facility that are not located in the machine itself.
 The switch cabinet protects the built-in electrical engineering/electronics from dirt, dust, water and mechanical impact, such as may occur in industrial applications.
 It usually only contains terminal strips to connect the various electrical components of a system in a clearly arranged manner.
 PCs with a DIN rail mount, such as our MOUNT Silver, can also be attached to these terminal strips.

-The PCs in the BRICK series, the WINDBOX series or the MOUNT Silver are examples of spo-comm Mini-PCs that can be fitted with a DIN rail mount or are supplied with a fixed mount.
+The PCs in the BRICK series, the WINDBOX series and the MOUNT Silver are examples of spo-comm Mini PCs that can be fitted with a DIN rail mount or are supplied with a fixed mount.

 Discover the BRICK series